Elastic Graphs: Basic notions and sub-multiplicativity

 \section{Basic notions and sub-multiplicativity}

-As mentioned already, all graphs are assumed to have a linear structure on the edges, metrics are assumed to be linear with respect to this structure, weights are assumed to be piecewise-constant, and maps between graphs are assumed to be PL.
+As mentioned already, all graphs in this paper have a linear structure on the edges, metrics are assumed to be linear with respect to this structure, weights are assumed to be piecewise-constant, and maps between graphs are assumed to be PL.
 All the energies extend naturally to a wider class of maps between graphs; however, the exact wider class of maps depends on the energy, and it is more convenient to stick to PL maps.
 The downside of working with PL maps is that the existence of minimizers of the energies is not obvious, since the space of PL maps is not locally compact in any reasonable sense.
 We will prove existence of energy minimizers in each case of interest.

-We start by defining our graphs and energies more.
+We start by revisiting our definitions of graphs and energies.

 \begin{definition} If $f \co \Gamma_1 \to \Gamma_2$ is a PL map, the \emph{regular points} of~$f$ are the points in~$\Gamma_1$ that are in the interior of a segment on which $f$ is linear with non-zero derivative, and the \emph{singular points} are all other points, namely vertices of~$\Gamma_1$, preimages of vertices of~$\Gamma_2$, points where the derivative changes, and segments on which~$f$ is constant.
 Similarly, the \emph{singular values} in~$\Gamma_2$ are the images of singular points, and the \emph{regular values} are the rest of~$\Gamma_2$.
-There are only finitely many singular values. \end{definition}
+There are only finitely many singular values.
+If $y \in \Gamma_2$ is any point in the domain (regular or singular), a \emph{regular neighborhood} of~$y$ is any neighborhood that has no singular values, except possibly at~$y$. \end{definition}